pbojinov/iframe-communication/README.md

 # Two way iframe communication

-The only thing different between the two pages is the method of sending message.
+The main difference between the two pages is the method of sending messages.
 Recieving messages is the same in both.

 ## Parent